Claims and Electronic Transactions

 - Referral and prior authorization processes were followed, if applicable

 Providers must submit all claims and encounters within 180 calendar days of the date of service.
 The filing limit may be extended where the eligibility has been retroactively received by CountyCare up to a maximum of 180 days.
 When CountyCare is the secondary payer, claims must be received within 180 calendar days of the final determination of the primary payer.
-All claim requests for reconsideration, corrected claims or claim disputes must be received within 45 calendar days from the date of notification of payment or denial is issued.

 Electronic Claims Submission